adbenitez/matterircd/README.md

 - &users channel that contains all your contacts for easy messaging
 - support for including/excluding channels from showing up in IRC
 - support multiline pasting
+- support for adding account as second device (importing account from different device)
 - TODO: prefixcontext option (see <https://github.com/deltachat/deltaircd/blob/master/prefixcontext.md>)
   - TODO: replies support
   - TODO: reactions support